lixueyi83/tty0tty/README.md

     crw-rw---- 1 root dialout 245, 8 Oct 20 01:06 /dev/tnt8
     crw-rw---- 1 root dialout 245, 9 Oct 20 01:06 /dev/tnt9
 ```

-If /dev/tnt* are within `root` group, use `sudo chgrp dialout /dev/tnt*` to change them to `dialout` group, and then add username to dialout group with above command.

 ## Note